Shepherd’s Pie

 - Pour the meat mixture into the prepared pan.
 Spread the mashed potatoes over the top all the way to the edges of the pan creating a seal over the meat mixture.
 Sprinkle the 1 cup cheddar over the top of the potatoes.

 - Bake for 35-40 minutes until the edges are golden and the casserole is bubbling.
-Let it rest out of the oven for 10 minutes before serving.
+Let it rest for 10 to 15 minutes before serving.
+Serve warm.

 Notes